orioledb/orioledb/doc/buffering.md

 OrioleDB can store the undo log in files, but it also provides in-memory buffering.
 Buffering is designed to provide the fastest access to the most recent undo records.
 The total size of undo buffers is controlled by `orioledb.undo_buffers` GUC parameter.
 This size is split into two halves, one for the circular buffer and another for block buffers.

-OrioleDB keeps enough undo log to fulfill the following requirements:
+OrioleDB keeps as many of undo log records as to fulfill the following requirements:

  * rollback any in-progress transactions;
  * serve any existing snapshots;